SDU-eScience/UCloud/storage-service/native/README.md

 0 on success, otherwise uses errno.

-- `ENOENT` if file does not exist or the attribute does not exist
+- `ENOENT` if file does not exist
+- `ENOATTR` if attribute does not exist
 - `EACCESS` if the user is not allowed to see the file
 - Relevant errno on IO errors